Acupuncture without Needles for Children- A Gentle Alternative to Drugs

 Shonishin focuses on gentle, specialized, mostly non-inserted treatment techniques that children find comfortable and even pleasurable.
 Dramatic results can be obtained even with very light treatment.
 Treatment is very gentle and can feel like a massage with the child often asking for more.
 A treatment is generally from 5-15 minutes long, though in younger babies it may be as short as a minute or two.
 Children have immature meridian (energy) systems, so it is important not to over stimulate them, generally with children less is more.

 Although treatments are relatively short with children it is also important to not that your child does NOT have to sit still for the duration.
-Practitioners are able to “dance” with the child and move with them.
+I am able to “dance” with the child and move with them.
 If a child is agitated or frustrated it will impact on the treatment, so free movement is imperative.
 How many treatments your child will require is very dependent on their individual circumstance, though as a general rule chronic (long term) conditions will require more treatments, and acute (short term) conditions require less.

 The tools used are rubbed, stroked or tapped on the child in a relaxing manner.
 The tools vary in shape and size, they are not inserted.